amul047/todo-app-with-azure-k8s/README.md

 * Update helm deploy to deal with dependent deployments
   * SQL database server is currently managed
   * API to read items is currently on managed Azure Container Service
+* Update CORS policy on the updates API so the application can call it